Wirecard scandal: Bundestag wants answers from government | DW | 29.07.2020

 For an investigation to get off the ground, it would need the support of committee members from both the opposition and the government coalition's parties.
 It would also have an expiration date: Germany's next general election in September 2021.

 That would likely keep Wirecard in the news through the election campaign.
-Scholz, who in addition to being finance minister is also Angela Merkel's vice chancellor, is also considered to be a top choice for the Social Democrats' chancellor candidate.
+Scholz, who in addition to being finance minister, is also Angela Merkel's vice chancellor.
+He is additionally considered to be a top choice for the Social Democrats' chancellor candidate.

-Germans are known for paying for nearly everything in cash.
-Now the COVID-19 epidemic and social distancing are forcing people to increasingly pay with a card or online.
-Is this the end of cash in Europe's powerhouse?